SCULPTURES

 (Paul Dibble) Commissioned 2015

-A magnificent proportion compared to the delicate New Zealand Native golden flower that is the Kowhai flower.
-This sculpture is a triumph in moulding and bronze casting in large proportions, then gilded in 24 carat gold, then lacquered, its yellow echoes the dramatic colour of the kowhai flower.
-Perched above, slightly hidden is the beautiful tui bird waiting to feed on the kowhai's golden nectar.
-'The gold of the kowhai' collection by Paul Dibble were drawn from a poem penned and published in 1898, where William Pember Reeves, a statesmen, lawyer, High Commissioner and part time poet, wrote in London, thinking of home, and the felling of trees that were destroying native woods.
+This sculpture is a magnificent proportion compared to the small delicate New Zealand Native Kowhai flower.
+This sculpture is a triumph in moulding and bronze casting in large proportions, then gilded in 24 carat gold.
+Perched above, slightly hidden is the beautiful tui bird waiting to feed on the kowhai's golden sweet nectar.
+'The gold of the kowhai' collection by Paul Dibble were drawn from a poem penned and published in 1898, where William Pember Reeves, a statesmen, lawyer, High Commissioner and part time poet, wrote in London, upon thinking of his home country, and the felling of trees that were destroying native forests.
 In his faraway foreign lands he worried on the loss of "those gentle forest-haunting things" that "lived with their trees ... and passed away."
+The large proportion of this work gives note to the significance of deforestation by Dibble.

 2. Zenith